lzyjo/Glacialalgae_Object-detection---Online/notes.md

 So technically could directly split images (list) and annotations (numpy arrays) if formatted as such?
 Is it beneficial to do so?
 Or keep as is, is also fine and efficient?

+3. extraction_pipeline()
+Capacity in the future to make it more modular in terms of image type (.tif vs .jpeg) or annotation type (/xml vs .jason) or even folder names/branch terms to look out for (ROI, VOC, Overlays etc)